 Medium | Installation of mirrored panels and colored lights |

-Location | The Art Gallery of Ontario |
+Where It Is Housed | The Art Gallery of Ontario, Toronto, Canada |

-Japanese installation artist, Yayoi Kusama, is one of the most interesting and iconic installation artists of our time.
+Japanese installation artist Yayoi Kusama is one of the most interesting and iconic installation artists of our time.
 Kusama’s famous infinity rooms have captured the imagination of audiences since 1965 with her masterpiece Infinity Mirror Room – Phalli’s Field.
 In this work, Kusama used mirrors to elevate the effect of her earlier textile works of polka-dotted phallic fabric shapes.

-Her installation Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013) is just one of numerous immersive ‘Infinity Rooms’ which has become so popular with viewers all over the world that she has been dubbed “the infinity artist”.
-This specific installation is made by covering all the walls, ceiling, and floors of an enclosed space with mirrors.
+Her installation Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013) is just one of numerous immersive infinity rooms that have become immensely popular among viewers from all over the world.
+This specific installation was made by covering all the walls, ceiling, and floors with mirrors.

-Reading Recommendations
+Book Recommendations

 Installation art is an immensely rich genre of art, full of fabulous works that are immersive and expansive.
-The book recommendations below introduce its readers to the exciting world of Installation art.
+The book recommendations below introduce its readers to the exciting world of installation art.
 All these books are sure to expand our ideas about what art is and what art can be!

 Installation Art (2011) by Claire Bishop